Probabilistic conformal blocks for Liouville CFT on the torus: Probabilistic construction of the conformal block

-We interpret the series in~\eqref{eq:y-inf-def} in the sense of generalized functions while the one in~\eqref{eq:y-tau-def} is a pointwise sum.
+The series~\eqref{eq:y-inf-def} converges almost surely in the Sobolev space $H^{-s}([0,1])$ with $s>0$; see \cite[Section 4.2]{Dub-JAMS}.
+The series~\eqref{eq:f-tau-def} converges almost surely in the uniform topology thanks to the term $q^{nm}$, hence $F_{\tau}$ is continuous on $[0,1]$.
+Note that by construction, $F_{\tau}$ and $Y_{\infty}$ are independent.

 Both $Y_\infty$ and $Y_\tau$ are examples of log-correlated fields, whose covariance kernels have a logarithmic singularity along the diagonal.
-Although $Y_\infty$ is not pointwise defined, we use the intuitive notion $\EE[Y_{\infty}(x) Y_{\infty}(y)] $ to represent its covariance kernel.
-See Appendix \ref{sec:gmc-app} for general background on log-correlated fields and more details on these conventions.
+Although $Y_\infty$ is not pointwise defined, we use the intuitive notation $\EE[Y_{\infty}(x) Y_{\infty}(y)] $ to represent its covariance kernel.
+Namely, for appropriate test functions $f_1, f_2$